tbielawa/bitmath/docsite/source/real_life_examples.rst

 We would normally calculate the optimal BDP and related values following this approach:

 #.
-Measure the latency, or round trip time (RTT), between the host we're tuning and our target remote host
+Measure the latency, or round trip time (RTT, measured in
+   milliseconds), between the host we're tuning and our target remote host
 #.
 Measure/identify our network transfer rate
 #.
 Calculate the BDP (multiply transfer rate by rtt)
 #.
 Obtain our current kernel settings